Chart Color Schemes

 Seaview Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Seaview Downs, as per the latest Census, 96.9% of dwellings were houses, with the remaining 3.1% being semi-detached homes, apartments, or other types.
-This is in contrast to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Seaview Downs stood at 41.2%, with mortgaged properties at 47.4% and rented ones at 11.4%.
-The median monthly mortgage repayment was $1,742, higher than Adelaide metro's average of $1,562.
-Weekly rent in Seaview Downs was $385, compared to Adelaide metro's $320.
-Nationally, Seaview Downs' mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $375.
+The dwelling structure in Seaview Downs, as per the latest Census, consisted of 96.9% houses and 3.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Seaview Downs stood at 41.2%, with the remaining dwellings either mortgaged (47.4%) or rented (11.4%).
+The median monthly mortgage repayment in the area was $1,742, higher than Adelaide metro's average of $1,562.
+Weekly rent figures in Seaview Downs were recorded at $385, compared to Adelaide metro's $320.
+Nationally, Seaview Downs' mortgage repayments are lower than the Australian average of $1,863, while rents exceed the national figure of $375.

 Frequently Asked Questions - Housing